AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## FirstTickOfBar
 ### Description
 FirstTickOfBar is a property of the type "bool" that returns "true" if the currently incoming tick is associated with a new bar.
 This means that this tick is the first tick of a new bar.
-This property can only be meaningfully applied when the indicator or strategy is running in the tick-by-tick mode, meaning that CalculateOnBarClose = false and the data feed is able to output real-time values.
+This property can only be meaningfully applied when the indicator or strategy is running in the tick-by-tick mode, meaning that CalculateOnClosedBar = false and the data feed is able to output real-time values.
 When using end-of-day data in a daily chart, the "FirstTickOfBar" is always true for the last bar.
-FirstTickOfBar should not be used outside of the OnBarUpdate() method.
+FirstTickOfBar should not be used outside of the OnCalculate() method.
-See [*Bars.TickCount*].
+See [*Bars.TicksCountForLastBar*].

 ### Usage
 FirstTickOfBar